-The Geriatrics and Gerontology Education and Research Program (GGEAR) is a state funded program located in the Office of Academic Affairs GGEAR.
+The Geriatrics and Gerontology Education and Research Program (GGEAR) is a state funded program located in the University of Maryland, Baltimore Graduate School.
+GGEAR.
 Initiated in 1987, the program was developed in order to better prepare Maryland's health care professionals to care for frail, older individuals and to sponsor research projects which will ultimately produce improved interventions on behalf of this population.

 In order to promote this overall mission, GGEAR regularly sponsors educational outreach programs for health care professionals, health professional students and caregivers throughout the State of Maryland.
 GGEAR supports opportunities for interprofessional research among faculty at the University of Maryland in partnership with the Center for Research on Aging.